-The Plan's provisions and benefits in effect at the June 30, 2022 measurement date, are summarized as WATER AND follows:
+The Plan's provisions and benefits in effect at the June 30.
+2022 measurement date, are summarized as follows:

-Miscellaneous

-Prior to On or After

-Hire date January 1, 2013 January 1, 2013

-Benefit formula 2.5%@55 2%@62

-Benefit vesting schedule 5 years of service 5 years of service

-Benefit payments monthly for life monthly for life

-Retirement age 50 - 55 52 - 67

-Monthly benefits, as a % of eligible

-compensation 2.0% to 2.5% 1.0% to 2.5%

-Required employee contribution rates 8.00% 7.50%

-Required employer contribution rates 10.380% 10.000%

-Payment of unfunded liability \$19,578,970 -
+Miscellaneous Hire date Prior to January 1, 2013 On or After January 1, 2013 Benefit formula 2.5%@55 2%@62 Benefit vesting schedule 5 years of service 5 years of service Benefit payments monthly for life monthly for life Retirement age 50 - 55 52 - 67 Monthly benefits, as a % of eligible compensation 2.0% to 2.5% 1.0% to 2.5% Required employee contribution rates 8.00% 7.50% Required employer contribution rates 10.380% 10.000% Payment of unfunded iability \$19,578,970 - the July 1 following notice of a change in the rate.
+The total plan contributions are determined through CalPERS' annual actuarial valuation process.
+The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+The city is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
+City Miscellaneous Plan employer contributions to CalPERS for the fiscal year were \$34,659.
+City contribution rates may change if plan contracts are amended.
+Payments made by the employer to satisfy contribution requirements that are identified by the pension plan terms as plan member contributions requirements are classified as plan member contributions.